SamuelSwartzberg/flashcardifying_text_temp/ling.md

 ## pragmeme

-A pragmeme is a pragmatic act.
+»⟮A pragmeme⟯« is ⟮＿the emic unit＿⟯ which is ⟮＿a pragmatic act＿⟯.
-A pract is the combination of a certain utterance and a context that give rise to the pragmatic act.
-Allopracts are all practs that result in the same pragmatic act.
+»⟮A pract⟯« is ⟮the combination of⟯ ⟮a certain utterance⟯ and ⟮a context⟯ that ⟮give rise to a certain ＿pragmatic act＿.⟯ »⟮Allopracts⟯« are ⟮＿all practs＿⟯ that ⟮result in the same ＿pragmatic act＿.⟯ »⟮Pragmatic act theory⟯« studies pragmatic acts/pragmemes.
-Pragmatic act theory studies pragmemes.
-Pragmatic act theory was developed by Mey starting around 2000.
+⟮＿Pragmatic act theory＿⟯ was developed by ⟮Mey⟯ starting around ⟮2000⟯.
-Pragmatic act theory has become the standard sucessor theory to speech act theory.
+⟮＿Pragmatic act theory＿⟯ has become ⟮the standard sucessor theory⟯ to ⟮＿speech act theory＿⟯.
-In relation to speech acts, the pragmatic act subsumes both illocutionary and perlocutionary act.
+In relation to speech acts, ⟮＿the pragmatic act⟯＿ ⟮subsumes⟯ ⟮both ＿illocutionary＿ and ＿perlocutionary act＿⟯.
-^it seems to me the point is that there is no such thing as a properly illocutionary act, since no pract may exist without context
+^it seems to me the point is that there is no such thing as a properly illocutionary act in PAT, since no pract may exist without context
+Ergo a »⟮pragmatic act⟯« is roughly ⟮what one does when saying something⟯.

 ## categorization

-Austin distinguished 5 different types of illocutionary acts.
+⟮Austin⟯ distinguished ⟮5⟯ different types of ⟮＿illocutionary acts＿⟯.
-Austin's distinction of 5 types of illocutionary has been largely adopted by pragmatic act theory.
+⟮＿Pragmatic acts＿⟯ are often also distinguished with ⟮the 5 types of illocutionary acts identified by Austin⟯.
-The 5 types of illocutionary/pragmatic acts are verdictive, commissive, exercitive, expositive, behabitives.
+The ⟮5 types of ＿illocutionary＿/＿pragmatic acts＿⟯ are ⟮verdictive, commissive, exercitive, expositive, behabitives⟯.

 table:name|does|examples
-»⟮verdictive⟯«|give a judgement
+»⟮verdictive⟯«|⟮give a judgement⟯
-»⟮commissive⟯«|comitting oneself to a course of action|promising, betting »⟮exercitive⟯«|exercising power/influence|excommunicating, resigning
+»⟮commissive⟯«|⟮comitting oneself to a course of action⟯|⟮c+;sb;promising, betting⟯ »⟮exercitive⟯«|⟮exercising power/influence⟯|⟮c+;sb;excommunicating, resigning⟯
-»⟮expositivies⟯«|manage the flow/structure of discourse|postulating, defining
+»⟮expositivies⟯«|⟮manage the flow/structure of discourse⟯|⟮c+;sb;postulating, defining⟯
-»⟮behabitives⟯«|regulating social relationships|toasting, apologizing
+»⟮behabitives⟯«|⟮regulating social relationships⟯|⟮c+;sb;toasting, apologizing⟯

 ## lexical items that give rise to certain speech acts

 ### phatic expression

-»⟮A phatic expression⟯« is ⟮a lexical unit/constituent⟯ ⟮devoid of⟯ ⟮semantic content⟯, but ⟮c-;expressing⟯ ⟮a ＿behabitive＿ ＿pragmatic act＿.⟯
+»⟮A phatic expression⟯« is ⟮＿a linguistic unit＿⟯ ⟮devoid of⟯ ⟮semantic content⟯, but ⟮c-;expressing⟯ ⟮a ＿behabitive＿ ＿pragmatic act＿.⟯

 ### Discourse markers

-»⟮A discourse marker⟯« is a ⟮different⟯ ⟮＿lexical unit＿⟯ which ⟮gives up its usual function⟯ to ⟮convey an ＿expositive＿ ＿pragmatic act＿ (managing the flow/structure of discourse).⟯
+»⟮A discourse marker⟯« is a ⟮different⟯ ⟮＿linguistic unit＿⟯ which ⟮gives up its usual function⟯ to ⟮convey an ＿expositive＿ ＿pragmatic act＿ (managing the flow/structure of discourse).⟯

 ### backchanneling